Adoption charity creates new education role to meet the needs of adopted children in school

 Jan Fishwick, Chief Executive of PACT, said “Having this specialist role at PACT adds a much needed level of expertise to our adoption support services.”

-Education support will now be available to all PACT families in addition to the other award-winning support services already on offer.
+Education support will now be available to all PACT families in addition to the other specialist support services already on offer.
 When adopters choose to adopt through PACT, they have access to PACT’s Strengthening Families Team of therapeutically-trained social workers, their Family and Children Therapeutic Support (FACTS) service for children who have experienced trauma, and The Adopter Hub, an online support network for adoptive parents, practitioners and educational professionals.